 Day 9 ~ Navami is the last day before Vijayadasami and goddess Siddhidhatri is the avatar.

 Kshirannamu/ Paravannam aka Milk rice is the offering.
 This is nothing but Indian style rice pudding made with milk.
 Another delicious recipe that is perfect to make during the festival season.

-Hope you make these Dasara recipes and enjoy your with your family and friends.
-Wish you all a very Happy Navrathri.
+Hope you make these Dasara special recipes and enjoy your with your family and friends.
+Wish you all a very Happy Navratri.